Pledge of Allegiance (disambiguation)

 The Pledge of Allegiance of the United States is an expression of allegiance to the flag of the United States and the republic of the United States of America.
+The Pledge of Allegiance Building, or Youth's Companion Building, in Boston, Massachusetts, U.S. was where the pledge was written.

+More broadly, a pledge of allegiance is any oral affirmation of one's dedication to a ruler, country, etc. (e.g., in the recent coronation, citizens were urged to pledge allegiance to the king).

-Pledge of Allegiance may also refer to:
+Pledge of Allegiance may therefore also refer to other countries: